 Should, reader, you be a wine buff, the two bottles are a Cirsion Bodegas Roda – 2000 and a 2005 Pujanza ‘Norte’.
 The first has a dribble of something down the label, maybe pig’s blood, while the latter looks like it could have been plucked off a shop shelf that day.

-We did a Google search and also tweeted to Master of Wine, Tim Atkin, who replied that we’d done very well – for both bottles with the latter from ‘an amazing vineyard.’
-Check his 2017 Rioja Special Report here and check him out on Twitter (@Timatkin).
+We did a Google search and also tweeted to Master of Wine, Tim Atkin, who replied that we’d done well – for both bottles with the latter from ‘an amazing vineyard.’
+Check his 2019 Rioja Special Report here, (and his Ribera del Duero here) – and check him out on Twitter (@Timatkin).

-Following more research we discovered the Cirsion bottle is worth around 150€ and the Pujanza Norte around 50€ – although this website for a shop in London has the Cirsion at £208! (opens in new window).
+Following more research we discovered the Cirsion bottle is worth around 150€ and the Pujanza Norte around 50€ – although at the time of writing (2017) one website for a shop in London was selling a bottle for £208!
 We looked lovingly at the twins, cooing just a little.

 Suddenly, all those hours spent in junk shops, in fear of being crushed by falling crucifixes, stuffed animals and furniture, seemed worth it – albeit for something that would last about an hour.

 Not in a million years would we be able to afford wine like this, unless we won El Gordo.
 The debate is ongoing as to when we should drink them.
 When Arsenal next win the league or when Fiona Bruce pays us a visit are leading the pack.
 Or perhaps when the next day of the week has a ‘Y’ in it.

 We haven’t had it yet…will report back when we do.